BerndMenia/Information-Retrieval/code/src/exercise9/exercise_1_answers.md

     Though it is not always the case that the full order of the input list is relevant.
 Sometimes it is only relevant that we know that a pair of actions occurred together.
 These are known as co-occurrence patterns.

     Another pattern is to look at the distance between two items in the input list, i.e. how many actions / how much time has passed between some actions.
 This can be used to remind the user of something through a recommendation.

+- b) The tasks that can be performed have already been described in a).
+To summarize sequence-aware recommendation systems can address: Patterns in the input sequence, relation between pairs of items in an input list that are next to each other, relation between pairs of items that are not next to each other (distance, time).